Edit 10 Jan 2019: RadioMedix and Curium Announce FDA Fast Track Designation For 64Cu-Dotatate. Read more byclicking here.

 What about Grade 3 (High Grade) Neoplasms?

 The main treatment for Grade 3 is chemotherapy, particularly poorly differentiated.
 PRRT tends to work better with efficient somatostatin receptors (i.e. somatostatin receptor-positive tumors).
 The European approval wording only covers Grades 1 and 2.
 The US FDA approval indicates “somatostatin receptor-positive tumors”.
-It’s also worth noting that with Grade 3, are more likely to exist in Grade 3 well differentiated NETs, particularly in the lower Ki-67 readings.
+It’s also worth noting that with Grade 3, working somatostatin receptors are more likely to exist in Grade 3 well differentiated NETs, particularly in the lower Ki-67 readings (less than 55%).
 However, there’s an interesting study from Australia which might be useful to read – check out the abstracthere (note the full version is not available free).

 Merkel Cell Carcinoma.
 Although not indicated for this type of Neuroendocrine Neoplasm, there is evidence to suggest that this skin Neuroendocrine Carcinoma does express somatostatin receptors.
 Read more here.